 - Embedded software – Software as a component of a tangible product needed to enable that product’s essential functionality

-Capitalization standards are treated differently within these categories, so the relevant guidelines must be taken into consideration.
+Capitalization standards are treated differently within these categories, so the relevant guidelines must be considered.

 Capitalization versus Expense Criteria